CoderLawrence/WJMarkAnimationView/README.md

 ## License

-CLTickAnimationView is available under the MIT license.
+WJMarkAnimationView is available under the MIT license.
 See the LICENSE file for more info.